 Gus M. had already traveled all across the globe during his time spent serving in the U.S. military.
 This is why he hoped his next trip would be different.
-He thought he found a way to make it happen with a timeshare thanks to the resort’s smooth-talking salesman.
+Thanks to the resort's smooth-talking salesman, he thought he found a way to make it happen with a timeshare.

 Gus was in a high-pressure sales situation and agreed to the timeshare purchase after hours of the salesmen’s questionable tactics.
 Only a year since buying the timeshare, and Gus was already feeling indifferent toward it.

 “A lot of what the staff originally told me were lies.
 I could not travel wherever and whenever I pleased.
 And there was also never a mention of the extra fees after the purchase.
 They even promised a free cruise during the presentation, but that never happened.
 I tried for years to redeem it.
 I was becoming unhappy about this timeshare deal.”

 While Gus felt troubled, he was still determined to make good use of his timeshare, but booking trips proved to be difficult.

 “With so many restrictions, it was impossible to make reservations.
 There was no flexibility!
 I was pushed into purchasing the points-system plan because they said it would allow more vacations a year than the fixed-week plan.
 But there was no availability, ever.
 No matter where I wanted to go, it was booked up every time.”